davide-colombo/biotools/README.md

 - getseq.h,     define a function for creating a SEQ object from a FILE;

 Each file is isolated, in this way you can take one script and include within your personal project without troubles.

+If you want to try, 'biotools.c' contains a simple implementation example.